GeorgeLuImmortal/Adaptive-Tuning-Active-Learning/README.md

 # Effectiveness-of-Pretrained-Transformer-based-Language-Models-in-Active-Learning-for-Labelling-Data
 Investigating the Effectiveness of Representations Based on Pretrained Transformer-based Language Models in Active Learning for Labelling Text Datasets

+This repository is temporarily associated with paper [Lu, J., Henchion, M. and Mac Namee, B., 2019.
+Investigating the Effectiveness of Word-Embedding Based Active Learning for Labelling Text Datasets. arXiv preprint arXiv:1910.03505.](https://arxiv.org/abs/1910.03505)

 ### Dependencies
 Tested Python 3.6, and requiring the following packages, which are available via PIP: